 You might see the very people you've been trying to prove wrongdoing exactly what you had the chance to do.
 You might not be struggling but you know you have the potential to do a lot better.

-Now you can involve yourself and propose your product or service and tell exactly what it can do for them.
 First, tell them that you can solve their problem with your offer.
 Then explain how it can do that.

 Just think, what are you offering?
 What does your audience want and what can you do to help them with that?